Christopher Lee (historian)

 Christopher Lee RD (13 October 1941 – 14 February 2021) was a British writer, historian and broadcaster, best known for writing the radio documentary series This Sceptred Isle for the BBC read by Anna Massey and directed by Pete Atkin.

 Career

 Lee's career began after expulsion from school and going to sea in an old tramp steamer.

-In his twenties he restarted education, reading history at London University.
+In his twenties he restarted education, reading history at Goldsmith’s College, London University.
 He later joined the BBC as a defence and foreign affairs correspondent and was posted to Moscow and the Middle East.
 Leaving his career in journalism for academia, Lee was the first Quatercentenary Fellow in Contemporary History and Gomes Lecturer in Emmanuel College, Cambridge.
 He went on to research the history of ideas at Birkbeck College in the University of London.